johnshearing/beemocracy/BeemocracyMina.md

         * If this is not reported the proposal is dismissed.
         * No one knows who the jurors are during a trial, so:
           * Proposal beneficiaries must report all bribe requests because they don't know which one is from the sting operation and which is from a juror.
-          * If proposal beneficiaries can identify a juror then this indicates possible bribe request because the jurors are supposed to be anonymous.
+          * If proposal beneficiaries can identify a juror then this indicates a possible bribe request because the jurors are supposed to be anonymous.
     * Exploit: Jurors selling their wallet keys (selling their entire anonymous reputation to special interest):
-      * Deterrent: Jurors may share their private keys for a price but could never sell them outright because there is no way to prove that the all copies of the 24 words are destroyed and that the original owner doesn't remember the 24 words.
+      * Deterrent: Jurors may share their private keys for a price but could never sell them outright because there is no way to prove that all copies of the 24 words have been destroyed and that the original owner doesn't remember the 24 words.
         * This makes buying the wallet less attractive.
       * Ideas below for counter measures but nothing solid yet:
       * I am wondering about some kind of proof that demonstrates the person who completed the zero knowledge ceremony of human memory (discussed above) is the same person responding to a challenge of wallet ownership.